 Question Three: Is there an issue with wind in the proposed area?

-Do consider however the wind speed at which an awning retracts is normally at a point where sitting outside is not comfortable so the main issue is usually with larger commercial applications where weather protection needs to be more assured most of the year round.
+Do consider that the speed of wind at which an awning retracts is normally at the point where sitting outside is not comfortable, so the main issue is usually with larger commercial applications where weather protection needs to be more assured most of the year round.

 A wide range of products also help to combat wind such as pull out retractable side screens, vertical fabric blinds, adjustable louvred aluminium fencing and vertically rising glass balustrades.
 We can provide many products to prevent wind from one or all sides of any of the structures we sell.